12/8/25

 Upper platform of the stone bridge

-Barbican towers that protected access to the castle
+Barbican towers that protected the entrance to the castle

 Detail of the battlements with their loopholes indoor the outer wall